"""Utility functions for plotting spatial maps and histograms etc.

 logger.warning("No output file specified for histogram plot.
 Skipping save.")

-# NOT USED YET (for future use)
+# NOT USED YET (keep for future use)

 [docs]